 Whilst the applicant has advised that the rally cars themselves will be transported to the site on the back of a truck, it is considered that that the proposal would result in a maximum of 104 additional traffic movements along Leaver and Decastilla Roads on days that the rally school is in operation.
-As the rally school is a commercial activity that generates additional vehicle movement then what would normally be incurred on a road of this standard, it is considered should Council approve this event it should require the applicant to pay a contribution of \$5460.00 towards the maintenance of Leaver and DeCastilla Roads if the road is required to be graded more than twice per year.
-It is suggested that a bond of \$5000 be paid to the Shire prior to operations recommencing, to reassure the Shire that the contribution will be paid when required.
+As the rally school is a commercial activity that generates additional vehicle movement then what would normally be incurred on a road of this standard, it is considered should Council approve this event it should require the applicant to pay a road bond of \$5000.00 prior to operations recommencing on site.
+In the case that the road bond is required to be accessed by the Shire, the applicant will be notified and would also be required to top up the dipleted bond amount to \$5000.00.
+Based on road grading cost calculations and the number of vehcile movements associated with the rally school (located in the appendices), a maximum contribution of \$5460.00 may be required each time a the road is graded, however, each time a contribution is required an assessment will be undertaken to determine the extent of the works and the cause of the damage to the road.
+The Shire will only access this road bond in the case where Leaver and DeCastilla Roads are required to be graded more than twice per financial year and is not applicable in the case where the roads have been damaged by other causes such as storm damage.

+The purpose of the road bond is to provide reassurance to the Shire that contribution will be paid when required.